 If you’re trying to find out information on concierge medical practices, you’re likely to find a lot of conflicting data and inaccuracies repeated from one place to the next.
 In “Concierge Medicine Myths” Top 5 Misconceptions,” we’ll explore some of the most common misconceptions we hear and uncover why each one is false.

 Myth #1: Concierge Medicine Is Only for the Wealthy

-This is such a huge misconception that we’ve dedicated an entire blog to already.
+Of all the concierge medicine myths, we hear this misconception the most.
+That is why we’ve dedicated an entire blog to this myth already.
 While there are some practices that have such high rates they’re only accessible to celebrities and the elite, not all are this way.
 Many concierge medical practice, including Dedication Health, keep their membership fees reasonable and affordable for many individuals and families.

 Myth #2: You Can’t Use Your Insurance